Tasman Travels Take On Tongariro

 The booking process with Tongariro Expeditions was so easy, and what we really liked was the communication prior to our hike day.
 The weather in Tongariro National Park is forever changing and can be very dramatic and dangerous, so receiving the email titled ‘All Go!’ was a welcome relief!

-We chose the Ketetahi Park N Ride service that Tongariro Expeditions, offering a one-way shuttle from your vehicle at the end of the hike to the start of the hike in the morning.
+We chose the Ketetahi shuttle service that Tongariro Expeditions, offering a one-way shuttle from your vehicle at the end of the hike to the start of the hike in the morning.
 By hiking your way back to your car, there is no time limit to your hike, which is great as we wanted to take our sweet time, and no need to wait for a bus once you’ve reached the end.
 It’s just a short stint on the shuttle with other likeminded folk raring to do the Crossing and the friendly shuttle driver providing info, maps and a few jokes!

 The Crossing - One could go on and on for pages, and pages about actually doing the Tongariro Alpine Crossing, about the astonishing scenery, ever changing landscapes, the spiritual vibe a place like this immerses you in, but no, find out for yourself.
 The walk took us approximately 8 hours, with plenty of selfie-stops, ‘second breakfast’ and of course ‘luncheon’.